 But we digress.
 Before it’s midlife crisis the Brit Award for British Breakthrough Act was a little more on the mark when it came to picking out big names, with past winners including Culture Club, Gabrielle, Oasis and Lisa Stansfield.
 Sandwiched between Bros and Betty Boo, Stansfield lifted the Breakthrough Act award in 1990, before going on to collect the Brit for British Female Solo Artist in 1991 and 1992.
 An incredibly talented singer-songwriter we’ve been lucky enough to welcome Stansfield onto our stage on several occasions; most recently in 2014 when, with a nod to her Lancastrian routes, she appeared at the Royal Festival Hall flanked by Northern Soul dancers.

-The current holder of the Brit Award for British Male Solo Artist, Bowie was awarded the title posthumously in 2017, a year after his death.
+The 2017 winner of the Brit Award for British Male Solo Artist, Bowie was awarded the title posthumously, a year after his death.
 It was the second time Bowie’s name had appeared on the trophy, having first lifted the Award in 1984, following the success of his 1983 release Let’s Dance.
 Bowie first played at Southbank Centre in 1969, performing at our then relatively new Purcell Room, where the most expensive seats would’ve set you back 10 shillings.
-Thirty-three years later Bowie was back with us, this time as curator of a Meltdown festival; and event the man himself memorably closed with curfew-pushing two album spectacular on our Royal Festival Hall stage.
+Thirty-three years later Bowie was back with us, this time as curator of a Meltdown festival; an event the man himself memorably closed with curfew-pushing two album spectacular on our Royal Festival Hall stage.

 ‘She funded her MA in theatre directing by working various part-time jobs including sales assistant at Agent Provocateur, singer in a burlesque cabaret, a bartender, a life model and a magician's assistant.’
-If you were looking to find a statement to sum up the eclectic, eccentric, retro style of Paloma Faith that snippet from her wikipedia certainly goes someway to doing the trick.
-With a style of her own that slides along the spectrum from soul to jazz, Faith is up for the British Female Solo Artist Brit Award this year; a trophy she won in 2015, ahead of FKA Twigs and Lilly Allen.
+If you were looking to find a statement to sum up the eclectic, eccentric, retro style of Paloma Faith that snippet from her wikipedia entry certainly goes someway to doing the trick.
+With a style of her own that slides along the spectrum from soul to jazz, Faith is up for the British Single Brit Award this year; having previously lifted the British Female Solo Artist trophy in 2015, ahead of FKA Twigs and Lilly Allen.
 In 2011, her first year as a nominee, Faith also performed twice here at Southbank Centre; joining Annie Lennox and VV Brown for Equals Live as part of the first WOW - Women of the World festival, and returning to the stage as part of Ray Davies’ Meltdown.
 She also returned to WOW in 2015, this time addressing crowds on our Riverside Terrace as a speaker.

 Despite being nominated just once for the Brit Award for Best British Group - fewer times than Sugababes and Jamiroquai - Elbow strolled away with the accolade in 2009 from a decidedly eclectic field which included Girls Aloud and Radiohead.
 The band’s frontman Guy Garvey became a familiar fixture at Southbank Centre in 2016 as curator of our 23rd Meltdown festival.
 ‘I want my Meltdown to be a party where everyone feels invited and everyone leaves having had the best night out,’ Garvey told the press and there’s no denying he achieved his aim.
 Garvey’s rich bill included Robert Plant, Femi Kuti, Lift to Experience and another Brit Award winner, Laura Marling.